Life Span

 Care of Peanut and Bottle Palm

-Care of Peanut and Bottle Palm include pruning, fertilizers, watering etc. Peanut pruning is done No pruning needed and Bottle Palm pruning is done Prune ocassionally, Remove dead leaves and Remove old, faded fronds.
+Care of Peanut and Bottle Palm include pruning, fertilizers, watering etc. Peanut pruning is done and Bottle Palm pruning is done Prune ocassionally, Remove dead leaves and Remove old, faded fronds.
 In summer Peanut needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Bottle Palm needs Lots of watering and in winter, it needs Average Water.